 As mentioned, a pepper plant will need to get nearly all of its water from you.
 Because the roots of a pepper plant cannot spread out into the soil to look for water (like it would if it was in the ground), it needs to be watered frequently.
-You can expect to water your pepper plant in a container at least once a day when the temperature is above 65 F. and twice a day when the temperatures rise above 80 F.
+You can expect to water your pepper plant in a container at least once a day when the temperature is above 65 F. (18) and twice a day when the temperatures rise above 80 F. (27 C.)

-Pepper plants are self-pollinating, so they do not technically need pollinators to help them set fruit, but pollinators can help the plant set more fruit than it normally would.
-If you are growing peppers in planters in a location that could be difficult for bees and other pollinators to get to, like a high balcony or an enclosed porch, you may want to try hand pollinating your pepper plants.
+Pepper plants are self-pollinating, so they don’t technically need pollinators to help them set fruit, but pollinators can help the plant set more fruit than it normally would.
+If you’re growing peppers in planters in a location that could be difficult for bees and other pollinators to get to, like a high balcony or an enclosed porch, you may want to try hand pollinating your pepper plants.
 This can be done one of two ways.
 First, you can give each pepper plant a gentle shake a few times a day while it is in bloom.
 This helps the pollen distribute itself to the plant.
 The other is to use a small paint brush and swirl it inside each open blossom.

 Container garden peppers can be fertilized with compost tea or a slow release fertilizer once a month.

 Growing peppers in containers can be fun and makes these tasty vegetables available to many gardeners who don’t have a traditional, in-the-ground garden.